Skip to main content

 Indiana Tattoo Studio Licensing Requirements

 Indiana treats tattooing as a public health matter.
-That means the ISDH controls who can operate and where.
+That means the IDOH controls who can operate and where.
 You need two separate licenses: one for the establishment and one for each artist working in it.

 Establishment Permit

-Your studio must hold a Body Art Establishment permit issued by the ISDH.
+Your studio must hold a Body Art Establishment permit issued by the IDOH.
 This permit confirms your space meets sanitation, equipment, and safety standards.
 You can’t legally operate without it.
 The application requires your business name, physical address, proof of lease or ownership, and a floor plan showing the layout of workstations, sterilization areas, and restrooms.

 Your studio must have a functioning autoclave or approved sterilization equipment.
 Single-use items must be properly stored and disposed of.
-The ISDH will verify all of this during your initial inspection.
+The IDOH will verify all of this during your initial inspection.
 If you fail, you’ll get a list of corrections and a window to fix them before reinspection.

 Practitioner License